Chief Sealth’s Career Connected News 3/2/26

 Sound interesting?

-Apply HERE!
+Apply to Seattle Children’s for biology laboratory research!
 Deadline March 8th

 World Relief Western Washington is an organization focused on creating pathways for refugees and immigrants to reconnect with their personal joys and goals for the future.
 The Equity & Sustainability Internship offers paid opportunities for high school students passionate about sustainable community development.